c0xc/fedora-release-upgrade-gui/README.md

 It uses Zenity to show a dialog asking if the next release version should be downloaded and installed.
 If you deny, nothing happens.

+In a terminal environment without display (or with --cli), all messages and questions are shown in your terminal.

 No command line voodoo required:
 This tool is supposed to allow an end user to upgrade Fedora using a gui, without having to run commands as root (as described in the online documentation).